Harrods Buenos Aires

 Harrods Buenos Aires was an Argentine retail company based in Buenos Aires, whose building was located on the corner of Córdoba Avenue and San Martin street.
 The store was a branch of the famous Harrods of London which was opened in 1849.
-Harrods Buenos Aires opened in 1912 and closed in 1998, since closure there has been numerous attempts to reopen the store.
+Harrods Buenos Aires opened in 1912 and closed in 1998.
+Since its closure, there have been numerous attempts to reopen the store.